doylek/D3-Population-Pyramid/README.md

 # D3-Population-Pyramid
 D3 Population Pyramid in D3 v4.
-You'll need only popPyramid.js for your own implementation.
+You'll need only popPyramid.js and D3 for your own implementation.
 The easiest use is to include this in your header:

 `  <script src="popPyramid.js"></script>`